Jalen Richard

-Jalen Cantrell Richard (born October 15, 1993) is an American football running back who is a free agent.
+Jalen Cantrell Richard (born October 15, 1993) is an American former professional football player who was a running back in the National Football League (NFL)for the Oakland / Las Vegas Raiders.
+He played college football for the Southern Miss Golden Eagles.

 Early life

-Richard was born in Baton Rouge, Louisiana on October 15, 1993, to Krissy and James Richard.
+Richard was born in Baton Rouge, Louisiana, on October 15, 1993, to Krissy and James Richard.
 He has two younger brothers, Jeremy and Justin.
 He attended Peabody Magnet High School and participated in track and field and football.

 College career

-Richard played college football at Southern Mississippi from 2012–2015.
-As a freshman, he had 87 rushing yards and two rushing touchdowns in a loss at Central Florida.
+Richard played college football at the University of Southern Mississippi from 2012 to 2015.
+As a freshman with the Golden Eagles, he had 87 rushing yards and two rushing touchdowns in a loss at Central Florida.
 Overall, on the season, he finished with 426 rushing yards, four rushing touchdowns, eight receptions, 39 receiving yards, and a receiving touchdown.
 In the 2013 season, he finished with 326 rushing yards, 168 receiving yards, and a receiving touchdown.
 In the 2014 season, he finished with 236 rushing yards, 184 receiving yards, and a receiving touchdown.
 On September 19, 2015, he had 230 rushing yards and four rushing touchdowns in a win at Texas State.
 On October 24, he had 114 rushing yard and a rushing touchdown to go along with a 95-yard kick return touchdown against Charlotte.
 On November 21, he had 161 rushing yards and four rushing touchdowns in a home victory over Old Dominion.
 In his final collegiate season, his role expanded and he finished with 1,098 rushing yards, 14 rushing touchdowns, 30 receptions, 284 receiving yards, and two receiving touchdowns to go along with a kick return touchdown.

 Richard graduated from Southern Mississippi with a major in exercise science.